tkoz0/janko.at-puzzle-scraping/README.md

 relative to `/Raetsel` on the server, such as `/Sudoku` and the output file can be anything, preferably with the `.jsonl` extension.

+# status

+All puzzles have been parsed for a download of the website on 2022-05-11.
+The individual puzzles are given as a batch in a `.jsonl.bz2` file in the `/data` directory.
+The puzzles not parsed (requiring special handling) are in `/data/puzzle_special.7z`.

 # todo